-Instrumentation functioning in the TSF currently consists of nine (9) slope inclinometers (SI) and seventy seven (77) vibrating wire piezometers (VWP).
-During the course of 2013 the piezometers B7, D5, E4, and F1 failed or were destroyed and are no longer read.
-No new instruments were installed during the 2013 construction season however some existing instruments were extended and reinitialized.
+Instrumentation functioning in the TSF currently consists of nine (9) SIs and seventy seven (77) VWPs.
+During the course of 2013, VWPs B7, D5, E4, and F1 failed or were destroyed and are no longer read.
+No new instrumentation was installed during the 2013 construction season; however, some existing instruments were extended and reinitialized.
 Details regarding the extended instrumentation are summarized in Section 6.2.

-The as-built locations of the inclinometers and piezometers (organised by planes) is shown in plan view on Drawing 2013AB.07.
+The as-built locations of the SIs and VWPs (organised by plane) is shown in plan view on Drawing 2013AB.07.